 The Company has incurred losses and negative cash flows from operations since inception.
 As a pre-revenue entity, the Company is dependent on the ability to raise capital to support operations until such time as the product candidates under development are U.S Food and Drug Administration (FDA) approved, manufactured, commercially available to the marketplace and produce revenues.
-The IPO, which was completed in December 2021, provided the Company the ability to continue its research and development activities; however, the Company will need additional funding for operations and development in order to meet its obligations.
-Management is evaluating various strategies to obtain additional funding for operations and development which may include additional offerings of common stock, issuance of debt, potential strategic research and development partners, and licensing and/or marketing arrangements with pharmaceutical companies.
+The IPO, which was completed in December 2021, provided the Company the ability to continue its research and development activities.
+In addition, the Company received proceeds of \$5.0 million from a promissory note as further described in Note 7.
+However, the Company will need additional funding for operations and development.
+Management is evaluating various strategies to obtain additional funding which may include additional offerings of common stock, issuance of debt, or other capital sources, including potential collaborations with other companies or other strategic transactions.
 Successful implementation of these plans involves both the Company's efforts and factors that are outside its control, such as market factors and FDA approval of product candidates.
 The Company can give no assurance that its plans will be effectively implemented in such a way that they will sufficiently alleviate or mitigate the conditions and events noted above, which results in substantial doubt about the Company's ability to continue as a going concern within one year after the date that the financial statements are issued.
 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The consolidated financial statements do not reflect any adjustments that might result from the outcome of this uncertainty.